 A beloved Christmas tradition for the whole family, New York Botanical Garden’s Holiday Train Show showcases over a dozen toy trains cruising past the city’s iconic buildings.
 On display are more than 175 miniature landmarks made of plant-based materials, including Brooklyn Bridge, Rockefeller Center, and the Statue of Liberty.

-Accompanying the show this year is GLOW, an outdoor color & light experience centered around Enid A. Haupt Conservatory and the surrounding grounds, and complete with fabulous ice carving displays, music, and pop-up performances by The Hip Hop Nutcracker.
+Accompanying the show this year is GLOW, an outdoor color & light experience centered around Enid A. Haupt Conservatory and the surrounding grounds, and complete with fabulous ice carving displays, music, and the Bronx Night Market Holiday Pop-Up.

 See The Nutcracker